InemesitUmoh/Pharmaceutical-sales-analysis/README.md

 - In terms of the channel of distribution, pharmacy recorded the highest sales with **53.94%** in total sales.
 More sales were made via retail subchannel with about **4%** in sales ahead of institution.

 - There was a **7.13%** increase in sales in sales in Germany via the hospital channel in 2018, but a **1.79%** and **-13.40%** in sales in 2019 and 2020 respectively.
-The sales representation in 2020 would have been as a reseult of the COVID19 pandemic.
+The sales representation in 2020 would have been as a result of the COVID19 pandemic.